There are many different opinions about MLM companies.

 To join the MLM, you are required to have your direct sponsor or upline.
-In other words, you are approached by someone who is already a member of the MLM – that applies for most MLMs.
+In other words, you are approached by someone who is already a member of the MLM.

-So if you become part of the MLM you joining his or her team – your direct competition.
+So if you become part of the MLM you join his or her team, in other words, your direct competition.

-Sure there are MLM’s that sell different products, but they all have the “flagship” product which is the most pushed item within the MLM.
+Sure there are MLM companies that sell a variety of products, but they all have the “flagship” product which is the most pushed item within the MLM.

-This is how the typical MLM structure or network looks like
+This is what the typical MLM structure or network looks like:

 Some MLM requires you to have 3 legs, to maintain a certain rank, which makes it even more difficult to stay in the game.

-There is no doubt that the only way how to make money within any MLM is through recruiting other people.
+There is no doubt that the only way how to make a lot of money within any MLM is through recruiting other people.

-The products itself are expensive, the competition is high and none of the MLM offer a revolutionary product, even though some of them claim so.
+The products themselves are expensive, the competition is high and none of the MLM offer a revolutionary product, even though some of them claim to.

 Those who make money enjoy the process of selling and recruiting.
 These types of people are extroverts and usually have many years of experience working with people.